bibi21000/sphinxcontrib-osint/docs/plugins.rst

     pip install sphinxcontrib-osint[text]

-This plugin allow to download :url: source as txt.
+This plugin download :url: source as text.
+Most of the 'parasite' text is remove, trying to extract only human readable informations.
-This rarely fail so you can store your handmade pdf in text_store.
+This rarely fail so you can store your handmade text file in text_store.
 You can also change :url: to :link: to disable download.
-You can save the original file just after download (.orig.txt).

-You can activate automatique translation.
+You can save the original file just after download (.orig.txt) and you can activate automatique translation.

 Installation
 ------------------

-You need to install text stuff
+You need to install text dependencies

 .. code::